As a teenager, you have to deal with your fair share of pressure. School demands, extracurricular activities, and more.

 Earn cash back

 Earning cash back online has become so popular that it’s not only easy to do, but the competition has led to some fantastic offers that let you make serious side-cash.
 One of the best cash back apps is Capital One Shopping.

 Capital One Shopping offers coupon codes that automatically get applied to your card, but they also offer credits when you shop through certain stores (Walmart, Ebay, etc.).
 You can redeem these credits for gift cards.

 Become a virtual assistant

-The Fair Labor Standards Act (FLSA) has made teenage online jobs harder to come by.
-It says workers must be at least 14 years old to have a non-agricultural job, and they must work limited hours.
+The Fair Labor Standards Act (FLSA) says workers must be at least 14 years old to have a non-agricultural job, and they must work limited hours.
 That figure jumps to 18-year-olds if the occupation involves hazards.

 You can still find jobs online for teens, even if they’re not posted on traditional employment search engines, like Indeed or LinkedIn.
 Being a virtual assistant provides a reliable way to earn money as a teenager.
 The position entails handling administrative tasks for someone while working remotely.
 Some of those responsibilities include: